yahoo/panoptes_docker/Readme.md

 During the build of the container, the plugins from each subdirectory of `/resource/panoptes/plugins` are copied into the container, so this is a good entry point into the structure.

-See the [Panoptes Plugin](https://github.com/yahoo/panoptes/blob/master/docs/Concepts.md#plugins) page for details
+See the [Panoptes Plugin](https://github.com/yahoo/panoptes/blob/master/docs/Concepts.md#plugins) page for details.
+You'll also find instructions on building plugins at the [Plugin Guide](https://getpanoptes.io/docs/panoptes-reference/plugin-guide)

 ## Additional Resources